AngeliqueLewis/AngeliqueLewis/README.md

 - 🔭 Develop(HER) Essentially I like building things, breaking things, and creating solutions along the way!

-- 🌱 I’m currently learning Nunjucks & 11ty
+- 🌱 I’m currently working on automated testing and visual regression testing with Backstop & Nightwatch.js

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: I love to play tennis!
+- ⚡ Fun fact: Tennis is my favorite escape, leave your problems on the court!

 <br/>